Built in 1663, this monumental building was the first major work of Christopher Wren, at that time a professor of astronomy. Inspired by...

 The Radcliffe Camera is the quintessential Oxford landmark and one of the city's most photographed buildings.
 The spectacular circular...

-This tiny old-world place – Oxford’s smallest pub – was a favourite retreat for TV detective Inspector Morse, and it can get pretty...
+This tiny 16th-century pub was a favourite retreat for TV detective Inspector Morse, and it can get pretty crowded in the evenings.
+It's...

 Bodleian Library information

-Most of the rest of the library is closed to visitors, but library tours allow access to the medieval Duke Humfrey’s library, where, the library proudly boasts, no fewer than five kings, 40 Nobel Prize winners, 25 British prime ministers and such writers as Oscar Wilde, CS Lewis and JRR Tolkien studied amid rows filled with grand ancient tomes chained to the shelves.
-Those wishing to read here (the books may not be borrowed) still have to swear Bodley’s Oath, which involves vowing ‘not to bring into the Library or kindle therein any fire or flame’.
-You’ll also get to see the 17th-century Convocation House and Court , where parliament was held during the Civil War.
-The tour takes about an hour and it’s not suitable for children under 11 years old for fear that they will run amok.
+Half-hour mini tours (£5) include the Divinity School and the medieval Duke Humfrey's library , where no fewer than five kings, 40 Nobel Prize winners, 25 British prime ministers, and writers such as Oscar Wilde, CS Lewis and JRR Tolkien studied amid rows filled with grand ancient tomes chained to the shelves.
+Those wishing to read here (the books may not be borrowed) still have to swear Bodley's Oath, which involves vowing 'not to bring into the Library or kindle therein any fire or flame'.